frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeConversionOverview.md

 ![Conversion Overview Dashboard](ConversionOverview-2.png)

 The middle section is broken down into three sections.
-The far left section contains a donut chart tile with percent breakdowns for Satisfied, Tolerated or Frustrated conversions.
-The far right section contains a donut chart tile with percent breakdowns for Satisfied, Tolerated or Frustrated abandons.
+The far-left section contains a donut chart tile with percent breakdowns for Satisfied, Tolerated or Frustrated conversions.
+The far-right section contains a donut chart tile with percent breakdowns for Satisfied, Tolerated or Frustrated abandons.
 The middle section contains KPI metric rates (with comparison to a seven-day time shift) for:
 - No Risk Conversion Rate - Conversion Rate for Satisfied Sessions.
 - Low Risk Conversion Rate - Conversion Rate for Tolerated Sessions.
 - High Risk Conversion Rate - Conversion Rate for Frustrated Sessions.